HomeContactsSite Map

 What kinds of facilities will I be sent to?
 Do I have any say in where I will be asked to perform?

 We try to send musicians to those kinds of facilities for which they are best suited.
-Working with young children in a hospital setting requires special skills, and some people have a natural affinity for it, so we will send them to facilities serving children.
+Working with young children in a hospital or shelter setting requires special skills, and some people have a natural affinity for it, so we will send them to facilities serving children.
 If you are a percussionist, it is unlikely that we would send you to the intensive care unit of a hospital.
 Many of our musicians have been uncomfortable with the idea of working in a prison; however, we have encouraged them to try and always with very positive results.
 Prison audiences are some of our most appreciative and successful.

 How far in advance will I be booked?